mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Construct a Welcome message from the encrypted GroupInfo object, the encrypted key packages and any PSK for which a proposal was included in the commit.
-The order of the `psks` MUST be the same as the order of PSK proposals in the `proposals` vector.
+The order of the `psks` MUST be the same as the order of PreSharedKey proposals in the `proposals` vector.

 * If a ReInit proposal was part of the Commit, the committer MUST create a new